apache/beam-site/src/documentation/runners/dataflow.md

 ### Blocking Execution

 To connect to your job and block until it is completed, call `waitToFinish` on the `PipelineResult` returned from `pipeline.run()`.
-The Cloud Dataflow runner prints job status updates and console messages while it waits.
-While the result is connected to the active job, note that typing **Ctrl+C** from the command line does not cancel your job.
+The Cloud Dataflow Runner prints job status updates and console messages while it waits.
+While the result is connected to the active job, note that pressing **Ctrl+C** from the command line does not cancel your job.
 To cancel the job, you can use the [Dataflow Monitoring Interface](https://cloud.google.com/dataflow/pipelines/dataflow-monitoring-intf) or the [Dataflow Command-line Interface](https://cloud.google.com/dataflow/pipelines/dataflow-command-line-intf).

 ### Streaming Execution